slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 Such '' instinct''—I use the term loosely for now—is plausibly the byproduct of the emergence of symbolic faculties in instinctive beings.
-This may not be too precise, but it is also not blatantly wrong, and thus I accept it as a decent preliminary formulation.
+This may not be too precise, but it is also not blatantly wrong, and so I accept it as a decent preliminary formulation.
 I am speaking of what a peculiar branch of psychoanalysis termed *archetypes*.

-The object of this inquiry, I must say, was not originally conceived to be of biological nature, and I do wish to attend to the earlier formulations of the concept of *archetype*.
-Firstly, because in the genealogy of any scientific idea there are large branches of—in general quite illuminating—pre-scientific antecedents.
-Secondly, because the hypothesis that concerns us goes far beyond the scope of scientific inquiry, raising questions about human nature itself.
+The concept of *archetype* does not have a neurobiological origin, and I do wish to attend to its early formulations.
+Firstly, because in the genealogy of any scientific idea there are large branches of (in general quite illuminating) pre-scientific antecedents.
+Secondly, because the hypotheses that concern us go far beyond the scope of scientific inquiry, raising questions about human nature itself.

-As a last preliminary comment, I should wish to say the following: although the concept, as we postulate it, has a tighter link with scientific understanding than its original formulations, and although a considerable amount of empirical work has been set forth by affective neuroscience on its favor, the existence of archetypes is still merely a hypothesis.
+As a last preliminary comment, I should wish to say the following: although the concept, as we postulate it, has a tighter link with scientific understanding than its original formulations, and although a considerable amount of empirical work has been set forth by affective neuroscience on its favor, the existence of such a thing as a ''representative instinct'' is still merely a hypothesis.
 Only the scientific study of brain functioning can ultimately provide satisfactory evidence in favour or against it.
 It is probably the case that mind-problems are of the kind where propositions are to be measured only in that way—by the weight of existing evidence, and not by conclusive proof.
 A love for sharp edges and rigor compels me to limit the scope of my speculation to what I deem to be in line with this evidence and our current scientific understanding of the brain.
 It is utterly short-sighted to claim that reason can only delve into matters where certain knowledge exists (or could exist).
 The advancement of science itself must always begin with educated conjectures, and a philosophical attitude towards uncertain matters can *at least*, when executed correctly, reveal the right and the wrong questions to be raised.

 # Archetypes